-We are a small team of multi-disciplinary design practitioners who see a need to focus on regenerative design principles to affect positive change and use the power of design for the benefit of planet and people.
+We are a small team of cross-disciplinary design practitioners who see a need to focus on regenerative design principles to affect positive change and use the power of design for the benefit of planet and people.
 We are committed to designing for and with the local – we place the health of the land and the people who live there at the centre of our design process.
 Resilio’s small scale, our connections with other social organisations and our growing understanding of the Auckland bioregion deeply roots us in place, and provides the platform for formulating contextual, place-based solutions.

 BDes (3D).
 MLA

 Gary is an award-winning registered landscape architect, permaculture designer and educator with over 10 years of experience.
 During this time Gary has been design and studio manager at two of New Zealand’s leading practices working on public and private sector projects that range from ecological design, productive gardens, and landscape assessment through to streetscape design, transport planning, urban design and the master planning of towns, schools, campuses and parks.
 Gary has lead a range of design studios at AUT and Unitec in the fields of landscape architecture, ecological design, design thinking, social innovation, sustainability and resilience and has presented at a wide range of academic and public forums and published a wide range of articles in industry journals and publications.